-4 Ways to Generate a Random Number between Two Numbers in Excel
+Generate Random Number between Two Numbers in Excel: 4 Ways

 To explain the methods, we will use a dataset that contains some employees’ names.
 We need to assign random numbers to each employee in Column C.